tlphillips/DSSGetDataProject/README.md

 This project contains the script which takes the test and train data sets and combines them into a tidy data set, which gives the Mean and Standard Deviation values recorded for the Human Activity Recognition Using Smartphones Dataset.

-1. he following data sets are loaded.
+1. The following data sets are loaded.

 x_test.txt - Test data observarions.
 y_test.txt - Coded activities across observations.